dakanji/RefindPlus/README.md

 Token| Functionality
 ---- | ----
-continue_on_warning  |Proceeds as if a key is pressed after screen warnings (for remote login). direct_gop_renderer  |Provides a potentially improved GOP instance for certain GPUs. disable_amfi         |Disables AMFI Checks on Mac OS if required.
+active_csr           |Actively enables or disables the CSR Policy on Macs. continue_on_warning  |Proceeds as if a key is pressed after screen warnings (for remote login). direct_gop_renderer  |Provides a potentially improved GOP instance for certain GPUs. disable_amfi         |Disables AMFI Checks on Mac OS if required.